-- a. the board non-renew, dismiss, or demote the teacher, or demote or transfer the teacher to a position in which the teacher can be successful; - b. the teacher be placed on a mandatory improvement plan in accordance with the provisions of Section DC, below; or - c. the teacher be moved to a new monitored or directed growth plan or continue on a previous growth plan that has been revised as necessary, provided the principal or supervisor determines that: - 1) the teacher's continuing performance problems are not having an adverse impact on student learning or the school environment, or - 2) the teacher is making good progress toward improvement in deficient areas and is likely to improve to an acceptable level within a reasonable, additional time period.
+- the board non-renew, dismiss, or demote the teacher, or transfer the a. teacher to a position in which the teacher can be successful; - b. the teacher be placed on a mandatory improvement plan in accordance with the provisions of Section D, below; or - the teacher be moved to a new monitored or directed growth plan or c. continue on a previous growth plan that has been revised as necessary, provided the principal or supervisor determines that: - 1) the teacher's continuing performance problems are not having an adverse impact on student learning or the school environment, or

+2) the teacher is making good progress toward improvement in deficient areas and is likely to improve to an acceptable level within a reasonable, additional time period.